sethobey/weatherapp/README.md

 Could certainly use some UI touches, color, reponsive sizing, etc.

 Packages:
-Moment for UNIX time formatting
+-Moment for UNIX time formatting
-Font Awesome for weather icons
+-Font Awesome for weather icons
-Axios to call backend server
+-Axios to call backend server
-Express on backend
+-Express on backend
-DotEnv for environment variables
+-DotEnv for environment variables
-Request for HTTP client
+-Request for HTTP client